 On Hollywood Boulevard, in Beverly Hills, in Brentwood and on Sunset Strip, you'll find dozens of streetside vendors hawking maps that claim to show you where the movie star's homes are, their hand-lettered signs boasting "Maps to the Stars Homes."

-Before I knew better, I bought one of these maps and ran around Beverly Hills sticking my camera out the car window.
-Then I did some research and found that their information is woefully out of date, if it was ever accurate to begin with.
-Let my experience be your guide and don't fall for it.
+You may be tempted to buy one of these maps and run around Beverly Hills sticking your camera out the car window.
+In fact, their information is woefully out of date if it was ever accurate, to begin with.
+Don't fall for it.

-If this kind of joke appeals to, just drive around taking pictures of nice houses and make up a story about who lives there - the folks back home will never know the difference.
+If you enjoy poking fun at yourself and others, here's something you can do instead, and you don't have to pay a penny for one of those useless maps.
+Just drive around taking pictures of expensive-looking, beautiful houses and make up a story about who lives there.
+The folks back home will never know the difference.

 Movie Star Homes Tour Companies

 Dearly Departed Tours is run by Scott Michaels, who prides himself on backing up everything with facts.
-This entertaining tour will take you to lots of interesting spots and stars' homes and despite what the name might make you think, it's more gossipy than creepy.
+This entertaining tour will take you to lots of interesting spots and celebrities' homes and locales where the oddest things have happened.
+And despite what the name might make you think, it's more gossipy than creepy.

 Movie Stars' Final Homes